 Diploma in Counselling (Humanistic CSCT).
 Diploma in Therapeutic Counselling (Humanistic AQA).
 Members of the Society of Teachers for the Alexander Technique (MSTAT).

-Our training spans over a period of 20 years.
+My training spans over a period of 20 years.

-Brenda and Linda have had counselling experience in the NHS as well as many years in private practise.
+I have had counselling experience in the NHS as well as many years in private practise.